Papar: Papar in the Northern Isles

-Historian Joseph Anderson noted in his Introduction to Orkneyinga Saga several Island toponyms deriving from 'Papar', suggesting their influence upon the region:
+Historian Joseph Anderson noted in his Introduction to Orkneyinga Saga several Island toponyms deriving from Papar, suggesting their influence upon the region:

+William Thomson suggests that "perhaps Papay Tercia was the Holm of Papay – not a separate papar-site but a holm subsidiary to Papa Westray".

 Papar in the Hebrides

 The Outer Hebrides have numerous Papar-influenced toponyms, but with the crucial difference that the Norse language died out early in this area and it is arguable whether Scottish Gaelic ever died out at all.
 There are at least three islands originally named Papey and renamed "Pabbay" (Pabaigh) in the Outer Hebrides of Scotland: